dudintv/dudin.tv/content/articles/jumping-scene.md

 ## Why I don't use Transition Logic

 1. I want every new graphic must appears on the front.
 2. Universality.
-I can smoothly appear new graphic on top of any scene;)
+I can smoothly appear new graphics on top of any scene;)

 ## How to cook jumping scene